 - a.
 Where streets are provided with median dividers that cannot be crossed by firefighters pulling hose lines, or where arterial streets are provided with four or more traffic lanes or street width is more than 88 feet (26.82 m), hydrant spacing shall average 300 feet on each side of the street and be arranged on an alternating basis. - b.
 Where new water mains are extended along streets where hydrants are not needed for protection of structures or similar fire problems, fire hydrants shall be provided at spacing not to exceed 1,000 feet (304.8 m) to provide for transportation hazards.
 In addition, there shall be at least one hydrant at each intersection. - c.
 One Hydrant for each 1,000 gallons per minute or fraction thereof. - d.
 Average spacing between fire hydrants may be extended to 500 feet (152.4 m) on streets serving one- and two-family dwellings. - e.
-Reduction of fire flow does not apply to the number of fire hydrants required.
+Reduction of fire flow does not apply to the number of fire hydrants required or fire flow duration. - f.

-- f.
 The fire code official is authorized to modify the location, number, and distribution of fire hydrants based on site-specific constraints and hazards.

-SECTION 2 Repeal of Conflicting Ordinances
+Repeal of Conflicting Ordinances

-As of the Effective Date of this Ordinance, Ordinance No. 2019-17 adopting the 2019 California Fire Code with local amendments is hereby repealed in its entirety and shall be of no further force and effect.
+As of the Effective Date of this Ordinance, Ordinance No. 21 adopting the 2022 California Fire Code with local amendments is hereby repealed in its entirety and shall be of no further force and effect.
 All former fire prevention ordinances, resolutions, or parts thereof, conflicting, or inconsistent with the provisions of this ordinance, or of the code hereby adopted are hereby repealed.

-Conflict with City Municipal Code, General Plan, or other Policy Documents
+Conflict with City/County Municipal Code or General Plan

-Should any of the Fire Code revisions now or in the future conflict with the City Municipal Code, General Plan, or other City Council adopted policy documents the City's Code, Plan, or Policy shall prevail.
+Should any of the Fire Code revisions now or in the future conflict with the City/County Municipal Code or General Plan, the City's/County's Code or Plan shall prevail.